A Second Family & Lifelong Friendships

 Support member description pdf and volunteer application pdf

 Do you have a specialized skill or hobby you can contribute?
 Support members provide non-operational support for the organization.
-From computer/IT support, public relations, photography, maintenance, community education and administrative functions – there’s plenty to do behind the scenes.
-Anyone who does not have the desire to participate directly in emergency services, or those who cannot meet the physical demands, are encouraged to serve our department in this capacity.
+From computer/IT support, public relations, photography, maintenance, community education, and administrative functions – there’s plenty to do behind the scenes.
+Anyone who does not have the desire to participate directly in emergency services or those who cannot meet the physical demands is encouraged to serve our department in this capacity.

 The Support members also provide on-scene support to operational volunteers by providing food and water to keep them energized while working on extended emergency incidents.
 They also assist in planning and preparing monthly member dinners, assist with Department events, assist at training nights, and help with maintenance and cleanup around the station.